David IV: Reunification of Kakheti–Hereti

 David IV with his court.
 Le Roman de Troie by Benoît de Sainte-Maure.
-David shown on the right dressed in a robe, wearing a crown.
+David is shown on the right dressed in a robe, wearing a crown.

 After curbing the authority of the powerful noble families, King David IV turned to completing the political unification of the realm.
 This required the reintegration of western Georgia into the rest of the kingdom.
 The united Kingdom of Kakheti-Hereti had declared its independence during the reign of George I, thereby depriving Georgia of a substantial portion of its territory.
 Determining that only military action could restore control, David launched a brief campaign against King Kvirike IV and, in 1101 (or 1103), captured the fortress of Zedazeni, north of Mtskheta.

-Kvirike IV died the following year and was succeeded by his nephew Aghsartan II, who is described as “the very opposite of his uncle”.
+Kvirike IV died the following year and was succeeded by his nephew Aghsartan II, who is described as "the very opposite of his uncle".
 Having converted to Islam, Aghsartan declared himself a vassal of the Seljuks in an effort to avert another Georgian invasion.
-His decision, however, provoked discontent among the Kakhetian nobility, who resented their ruler’s change of faith.
+His decision, however, provoked discontent among the Kakhetian nobility, who resented their ruler's change of faith.
 In 1104, a conspiracy led by the Heretian nobles Arishiani, Baram, and their uncle Kavtar Baramisdze deposed Aghsartan II and delivered him to David IV.
 As Georgian forces advanced, the citadels and fortresses of Kakheti surrendered without resistance, permitting David to restore control without launching a full-scale campaign.
 After the annexation of Kakheti and Hereti, David appointed the noble Arishiani as governor of the province.

 The Seljuks, who continued to regard Kakheti-Hereti as their vassal, were unwilling to accept another defeat at the hands of the Georgians.
 In response, the Atabeg of Ganja declared war on Georgia and confronted its forces in a decisive battle of Ertsukhi.
 The Turco-Kakhetian army was destroyed by the Georgian troops, who were personally commanded by David IV.
-His deeds are vividly recorded in the Georgian Chronicles, where the chronicler likens the king’s courage to that of the biblical David and recounts the severity of his blows.
-Three of his horses were slain during the battle, yet the monarch, mounted on a fourth, continued the fight, causing his sword to draw “a mass of thickened and congealed blood”.
+His deeds are vividly recorded in the Georgian Chronicles, where the chronicler likens the king's courage to that of the biblical David and recounts the severity of his blows.
+Three of his horses were slain during the battle, yet the monarch, mounted on a fourth, continued the fight, causing his sword to draw "a mass of thickened and congealed blood".

 According to a legendary tradition described in The Georgian Chronicles, when David removed his armor after the battle, blood splashed down from behind his armor plate.
-This led by-standers to believe that their king had been wounded, when in fact the blood belonged to the enemies he had slain in battle.
+This led bystanders to believe that their king had been wounded, when in fact the blood belonged to the enemies he had slain in battle.

-This victory, which restored Georgia’s eastern frontier to approximately its extent in 1010, is generally regarded as the first major international success of David IV the Builder.
-It inaugurated a new period in Georgian–Muslim relations later known as the “Georgian Crusade.”
+This victory, which restored Georgia's eastern frontier to approximately its extent in 1010, is generally regarded as the first major international success of David IV the Builder.
+It inaugurated a new period in Georgian–Muslim relations, later known as the "Georgian Crusade."